TorchJD/torchjd/docs/source/index.rst

 :doc:`autogram.Engine <docs/autogram/engine>`.

 The original usage of the autogram engine is to compute the Gramian of the Jacobian very efficiently for :doc:`IWRM <examples/iwrm>`.
-It can also be used when considering one loss per element of the batch and per task, in the context of multi-task learning.
+Another direct application is when considering one loss per element of the batch and per task, in the context of multi-task learning.
 We call this :doc:`Instance-Wise Risk Multi-Task Learning <examples/iwmtl>` (IWMTL).

 TorchJD is open-source, under MIT License.
 The source code is available on `GitHub <https://github.com/TorchJD/torchjd>`_.